 :opacity— controls the opacity of the overlay in percent format.
 Your overlay may either be initially semi-transparent or made to be so by tuning

-% is an escape char in URLs, it can’t be used as-is and should be
+% is an escape character, it can’t be used as-is.

 overlay parameter is optional and can be omitted.
 However, the order of

 To fit an image into a specified placeholder, you can add a stylized background from the same image.
 It visually extends the image appearance vertically or horizontally.

 Step 1.
 Scale and crop

 Step 2.
 Blur and wash out colors.

 With all steps combined, this operation will look like:

 text operation allows placing arbitrary text on top of an image.